Could You Be Experiencing Paranoid Personality Disorder?

 Treating paranoid personality disorder

-While PPD may be successfully treated, it can also be a challenging disorder to treat, for some.
+While paranoid personality disorder (PPD) may be successfully treated, it can also be a challenging disorder to treat.
 This can be due to many reasons.
 For example: When an individual goes to see a doctor or health professional for treatment, trust can play a large role.
 Since those who live with PPD might feel naturally distrustful and suspicious, (and they may not believe their behavior is unusual or unwarranted), doctors might have a harder time connecting to form a treatment plan.

 It can take considerable time and effort for a mental health professional to gain the client's trust.
 Once trust has been achieved, the best treatment method for PPD is generally psychotherapy.